 Mint pesto.
 It’s a truly unexpected but not unwelcome combo of mint, Parmesan, and peanuts (yes, peanuts) that works so dang well, you’ll wonder why you never thought to try it before.
 Dollop it atop lamb or fish, schmear it on naan, or eat it straight from the spoon.
 We won’t judge.–Angie Zoobkoff

-- Zest and juice of 1 lemon (about 3 tablespoons juice and 1 tablespoon zest)
+- Zest and juice of 1 lemon about 1 tablespoon zest and 3 tablespoons juice

 - 1/2 teaspoon freshly ground black pepper

 - 1 cup olive oil plus extra for covering the pesto

 - In a medium bowl filled with cold water, submerge the mint and give it a good wash.
 Blot the mint dry and pick off the leaves, discarding the woody stalks.